Subscribe to our Newsletter

 The Cape SAJBD noted that the incident highlighted growing concerns about the inability of some to differentiate between anti-Zionism and antisemitism, calling this a dangerous trend.

 Milton Shain, emeritus professor of historical studies at the University of Cape Town, told the SA Jewish Report, “I see no room for misrepresentation in Mr Sonn’s words.
 They betray gross ignorance.
 Zionism is a Jewish national liberation movement, like many other ethno-national movements.
 Born in the late nineteenth century, it sought a return of Jews to their historic homeland.
-Driven by centuries of discrimination and persecution under Christian rule, as well as oppression and marginalization in Muslim lands.
-The movement’s success was crowned in 1947 when the United Nations voted in favour of the creation of a Jewish state and an Arab state.
+Driven by centuries of discrimination and persecution under Christian rule, as well as oppression and marginalization in Muslim lands, Zionists sought to liberate the Jewish people and join the family of nations.
+The movement’s success was crowned in 1947 when the United Nations voted in favour of the creation of a Jewish State and an Arab state.
 Mr Sonn has invented a set of ideas that are both repugnant and offensive.
 There may be good Zionists and bad Zionists, just as there may be good and bad Italians, but to see prejudice and hatred inherent in the Zionist idea is to reveal utter naivete and illiteracy.
-I can only imagine how disappointing it was for the Bishops community to realise they had such a poorly informed and bigoted individual sitting at the helm of a proud institution.”
+I can only imagine how disappointing it was for the Bishops community to realize they had such a poorly informed and bigoted individual sitting at the helm of a proud institution.”

 Parents and alumni of Bishops expressed their shock and disappointment.